belozierov/SwiftCoroutine/README.md

 - **Fast context switching**.
 Switching between coroutines is much faster than switching between threads as it does not require the involvement of operating system.
 - **Asynchronous code in synchronous manner**.
 The use of coroutines allows an asynchronous, non-blocking function to be structured in a manner similar to an ordinary synchronous function.
 And even though coroutines can run in multiple threads, your code will still look consistent and therefore easy to understand.

+The coroutines API design is as minimalistic as possible.
+It consists of the `TaskScheduler` protocol, which requires to implement only one method, and the `Coroutine` structure with utility methods.
+This API is enough to do amazing things.

+The `TaskScheduler` protocol describes how to schedule tasks and as an extension you get the `coroutine()` method for executing coroutines on it, as well as the `await()` method for awaiting the result of the task (that is executed on your scheduler) inside the coroutine without blocking the thread.
+The framework includes the implementation of this protocol for `DispatchQueue`, but you can easily add it for other schedulers.

-You can execute tasks inside coroutines on `CoroutineDispatcher` just like you would do it on `DispatchQueue`.
-While `Coroutine.await()` allows you to wrap asynchronous functions to deal with them as synchronous.
+`Coroutine` has static utility methods for usage inside coroutines, including the `await()` method which suspends and resumes it on callback.
+It allows you to easily wrap asynchronous functions to deal with them as synchronous.

 #### Main features
 - **Any scheduler**.
 You can use any scheduler to execute coroutines, including standard `DispatchQueue` or even `NSManagedObjectContext` and `MultiThreadedEventLoopGroup`.
-- **Memory efficiency**.
-Contains a mechanism that allows to reuse stacks and, if necessary, effectively store their contents.
 - **Await instead of resume/suspend**.
 For convenience and safety, coroutines' resume/suspend has been replaced by await, which suspends it and resumes on callback.
 - **Lock-free await**.
 Await is implemented using atomic variables.
 This makes it especially fast in cases where the result is already available.
+- **Memory efficiency**.
+Contains a mechanism that allows to reuse stacks and, if necessary, effectively store their contents.
 - **Create your own API**.
 Gives you a very flexible tool to create your own add-ons or integrate with existing solutions.

 The following example shows the usage of  `await()` inside a coroutine to manage asynchronous calls.

 ```swift
 func awaitThumbnail(url: URL) throws -> UIImage {